Judiciary of India: Anti-women judgements

 The Indian judiciary has faced fire from several women's rights activists, media outlets, as well as lawyers for making absurd decisions regarding crimes against women, despite laws to protect them from severe crimes like rape, molestation, groping, eve-teasing, and much more.
 In several cases, culprits have been acquitted or granted bail despite evidences and posing of risk, and that charges against them have been dropped or downgraded.
 Despite demands to criminalize marital rape, where in certain cases, victims have died due to severe injuries by the sexual assault, the judiciary at every stage remains deaf to the pleas of the women and have acquitted the accused on frivolous grounds.
 Additionally, despite requests and pleas from lawyers of rape survivors/victims, culprits have been granted bail, which has allowed them to commit rape again or even murder their victims.
 The slow legal proceedings, granting of bail to culprits during trial, incompetence and insensitive statements by judges and lawyers have forced rape survivors and their kin to law in their hands and kill the accused, which has led to the judiciary being harsher on the survivors and the family members rather than the accused themselves.
 In 2002, a Kerala man named Shankara Narayanan killed his daughter's rapist and murderer after he was granted bail during trial, which outraged Narayanan.
-Narayanan surrendered to the police and was convicted by a sessions court for the murder and sentenced to life imprisonment, but the Kerala High Court set aside the conviction and released him citing lack of evidence and grave injustice.
+Narayanan surrendered to the police and was convicted by a sessions court for the murder and sentenced to life imprisonment, but in 2006, the Kerala High Court set aside the conviction and released him citing lack of evidence and grave injustice.

 In March 2021, then Chief Justice Sharad Bobde came under intense fire and scrutiny during the hearing of anticipatory bail to a rape accused, when he asked "Will you marry her?".
 Subsequently, women's rights and progressive groups called Bobde to step down for his insensitivity and incompetence.

+Judicial Stress

+Judicial stress and mental health of judiciary, which has been a neglected topic has found recent highlight wherein, Madras High Court stated that the health of judges is affected due to workload.

+Dr Edmond Fernandes, Honorary Director, Edward & Cynthia Institute of Public Health also highlighted how judicial stress snowballs into spinal problems, disc bulge, gastrointestinal problems, ergonomics issues and mental health capabilities.